Website Design Company Durban: What to Expect from the Process

 What Durban businesses should ask before the project begins

-Useful questions include:
+Useful questions include process checks.

-• what are the core project stages
+• What are the core project stages.

-• when do we approve structure versus design
+• When do we approve structure versus design.

-• who is responsible for content
+• Who is responsible for content.

-• what QA happens before launch
+• What QA happens before launch.

-• what support do we get after launch
+• What support do we get after launch.

 What the client should prepare to keep the process moving

-The business should usually be ready with:
+The business should be ready with working inputs.

-• a clear decision-maker
+• A clear decision-maker.

-• realistic content timing
+• Realistic content timing.

-• brand assets or working references
+• Brand assets or working references.

-• quick visibility on approvals and feedback
+• Quick visibility on approvals and feedback.

 Projects slow down when the provider is organised but the client side is not.
 A well-run process is still a shared effort.